Article Written by Randi G. Fine, Narcissistic Abuse Expert

 9. Do you have trouble defining and protecting your personal boundaries?

-They may have chased all their other friends away and you may be the only friend they have left, but that is not your problem—people have to learn to stand on their own two feet.
+Your friend may have chased all other friendships away and you may be the only person still hanging around, but that is not your problem—people have to learn to stand on their own two feet.
 You should never do for others what they are capable of doing for their selves.
 We should want to make our friends stronger and more self-sufficient, not weaker and more dependent.
 Sometimes that requires tough love.

 There are ways to deal with a needy friend.
 Here are some suggestions: